MannarAmuthan/site/pages/blog/old-boy-film-thoughts.md

 > “Mr Han, do you really think Mido has fallen in love with Oh Dae-su?”
 >

 I think these crucial lines, summarise the whole tragedy of the movie.
-Films with tragic characters always have this conflict of ideas within themselves, later writer will reveal them and the arc of the characters come to an end.
+In convention, films with tragic characters always have this conflict of ideas within themselves, later writer will reveal them which should leads to completion of the arc in characters journey.
 In Oldboy, **the major conflict or the central question is, whether the love created between Yoo-Ji-Tae and his sister is a natural one or not, or whether is he the only one to face this guilt against nature.** Because he wants to put Oh-Dae-Su in the same conflict as himself.
 Here the opposite of nature is described as the “devil” in the film, you can notice this in later dialogues of the film.

 > “Even though I'm no more than a monster - don't I, too, have the right to live?”.
 >